 The Art of Provocation

-- Need to tap into the why behind brand loyalty?
+- Need to tap into the “why” behind brand loyalty?

 Have participants create a mood board with whatever is most top-of-mind for a brand or product.

-Have participants complete a mad-lib activity to fill-in blanks based on key scenarios.
+Have participants complete a mad-lib activity to fill in blanks based on key scenarios.

-Let them start a letter with "Dear John" and see how they explain the brand break up in their own words.
+Let them start a letter with "Dear John" and see how they explain the brand break-up in their own words.

 Use Journeys as Narrative Tools